ninchat/ninchat-embed/embed.md

 - `data` : object
 - `fold` : boolean (optional)

+Send audience metadata message to the customer care agent.
+The messages may be interleaved with other messages in the chat.

 The data object contains arbitrary string keys mapped to string values.
 If fold is true, the values override previous values of the keys.
 Fold is false by default.

+As opposed to [`Ninchat.earlyMetadata`](#ninchatearlymetadata), this function works at any time.

 ### `Ninchat.rename`